rdnajac/.vim/README.md

 ## TODO

 - [ ] Who is VIMDIR?
 VIMHOME?
-- [ ] snacks profiler and todo comments
+- [ ] snacks profiler or todo comments
 - [ ] vim.pack to install/update neovim
 - [ ] <M-.> does what?
 - [ ] filter g0 like aerial for functions or M. in lua